Elliot Gerson

-Elliot Francis Gerson (born July 15, 1952) is an American nonprofit executive, formerly a lawyer, business executive and state and federal government official.
-He is executive vice president of The Aspen Institute, and the American Secretary of The Rhodes Trust.
+Elliot Francis Gerson (born July 15, 1952) is an American nonprofit executive, lawyer, business executive, state and federal government official, American Secretary of The Rhodes Trust, currently serving as the executive vice president of The Aspen Institute.

-Education and Early Life
+Early life and education

-Born in New Haven, Connecticut he was an undergraduate at Harvard University, a Rhodes Scholar who studied at Magdalen College in Oxford, and a law student at Yale Law School.
-He was a US Supreme Court clerk, practiced law in government and privately, held executive positions in state and federal government and on a presidential campaign, and was president of start-ups in health care and education, and of two insurance and health-care companies.
+Elliot Francis Gerson was born in New Haven, Connecticut, on July 15, 1952.
+He was an undergraduate at Harvard University, a Rhodes Scholar at Magdalen College in Oxford, and a law student at Yale Law School.
+He was a US Supreme Court clerk, practiced law in government and privately, held executive positions in state and federal government and on a presidential campaign, and was president of start-ups in health care and education, and of two insurance and healthcare companies.

 Career

 Gerson is the executive vice president of the Aspen Institute, a nonpartisan organization based in Washington, D.C.
-He is responsible for its Public Programs, Policy Programs and International Partners.
-He is also the American Secretary to the Rhodes Trust, responsible for the Rhodes Scholarships in the United States.
+He is responsible for its Policy Programs and International Partners.
+He was also the American Secretary to the Rhodes Trust for 25 years, responsible for the Rhodes Scholarships in the United States, and continues to serve on its Board.

 Law

-Gerson’s career has included work as a civilian assistant to the U.S. Secretary of Defense Harold Brown in the Carter Administration, during which time he was awarded the Defense Meritorious Civilian Service Medal.
-He was Special Assistant to the Secretary of Health, Education and Welfare (now the Department of Health and Human Services), Joseph Califano, in the Carter Administration.
+Gerson’s career has included work as a civilian assistant to U.S. Secretary of Defense Harold Brown in the Carter administration, during which time he was awarded the Defense Meritorious Civilian Service Medal.
+He was Special Assistant to the Secretary of Health, Education and Welfare (now the Department of Health and Human Services), Joseph Califano, in the Carter administration.
 He was a clerk to Judge Harold Leventhal of the United States Court of Appeals for the D.C.
 Circuit, and also clerk to Justice Potter Stewart of the Supreme Court of the United States.

 Deputy Attorney General of Connecticut

-He practiced law as the Deputy Attorney General of Connecticut where he argued cases including in the State and U.S. Supreme Courts, and briefly before that in private practice in Hartford, CT and Washington, D.C.
+He practiced law as the Deputy Attorney General of Connecticut where he argued cases including in the State and U.S. Supreme Courts, and briefly before that in private practice in Hartford, Connecticut and Washington, D.C.

-Financial Services Industry
+Financial services industry

-Mr. Gerson then entered the financial services industry where he rose to Executive Vice President of The Travelers Corporation and President of its managed healthcare and health insurance business, and was briefly Executive Vice President for successor companies MetraHealth and United Health Care.
+Gerson then entered the financial services industry where he rose to Executive Vice President of The Travelers Corporation and President of its managed healthcare and health insurance business, and was briefly Executive Vice President for successor companies MetraHealth and United Health Care.
 He subsequently led smaller start-up companies in technology and specialized health care.

-Policy Director, Finance Chair, Joseph Lieberman campaign
+Policy director, finance chair, Joseph Lieberman campaign

 Gerson worked as Policy Director then Finance Chair in the 2004 presidential campaign of Senator Joseph I. Lieberman.